Vice President of Student Affairs

 Director of Assessment and Strategic Initiatives

 Adam R. Cebulski holds his M.S.Ed. degree in Higher Education Administration and Policy from Northwestern University and a B.S. degree in Psychology from Loyola University Chicago.
 His background has focused on strategic planning and assessment, and he has helped many universities and non-profit organizations implement structural and procedural changes to improve operations.
-His professional expertise also includes process improvement, program evaluation, marketing, and technology integration.
-He most recently served as the Director of Research and Strategic Initiatives for Campus Labs and is a independent consultant for higher education institutions.
+His professional expertise also includes process improvement, program evaluation, student retention initiatives, marketing, admissions and recruitment, and technology integration.
+He most recently served as the Director of Research and Strategic Initiatives for Campus Labs and is an independent consultant for higher education institutions.
 Previously, he held positions within student and academic affairs at Illinois Institute of Technology and Northwestern University.

-His research projects include gamification of the student experience, the intersection of identity salience of underrepresented students and leadership development, in-group bias against positive attributes, and the impacts of technology on higher education.
+His research projects include using gamification principles and human motivation patterns to increase student engagement and success, development of intentional student experiences, the intersection of identity salience of underrepresented students and leadership development, in-group bias against positive attributes, and the impacts and integration of technology on higher education.

 214-768-2280 | firstname.lastname@example.org